liquidvotingio/api/README.md

 ## TODO

-* add more mutations so user can create participants and proposals without relying on seeding
+* programmatic tests
+* validations
 * perf tests
-* some programmatic tests
-* some validations
 * deploy to one of the cloud k8s services
 * CI/CD
 * logging